Hossam26/NoteX/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.6.

 ## Overview
-An application that basiclly helps you with taking notes, deleting and editing them.
+This website is basically helping you with note-taking, editing, and deleting them.
+It comes with the capability of opening your account from different devices and accessing your notes.
 ## Implemented and Learned Topics

 ### I learned and enhanced...